Work Zone Awareness Week

-National Work Zone Awareness Week 2017 is April 3-7 with the theme "Work Zone Safety is in Your Hands."
-The national kickoff event will be hosted by the State of Maryland on Tuesday, April 4, at Georgia Avenue/Randolph Road interchange, Silver Spring, Montgomery County, Md.
+National Work Zone Awareness Week 2018 is April 9-13 with the theme "Work Zone Safety: Everybody's Responsibility."
+The national kickoff event will be hosted by the State of Illinois on Tuesday, April 10, near the Jane Byrne Interchange reconstruction project in the Chicago metro area.

 Pictures and videos of state events will be posted here.
 You can also check out TDOT on social media!